mgutz/dat/README.md

 ```

 In practice, SQL is easier to write with backticks.
 Note, `dat` does not clean the
-string and the extra whitespace is transmitted to the database.
-Use QueryBuilders
+SQL string, thus any extra whitespace is transmitted to the database.
+Use query builders
 when dealing with one or more records (input structs).

 ### Fetch Data Simply